influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/tools/influx_inspect.md

 Verifies the integrity of tombstones.

+> **Note on verbose logging:** higher verbosity levels override lower levels.

 #### Syntax

 ```
 influx_inspect verify-tombstone [ options ]
 ```

-Finds all tombstone entries in each file recursively under the specified directory path (by default, `~/.influxdb/data`) and verify each entry.
-Verifies files serially.
+Finds all tombstone in each file recursively under the specified directory path (by default, `~/.influxdb/data`) and verifies each tombstone.
+Files are verified serially.

 #### Options